 Step #3.
 Find out Accessibility Shortcut under More Controls and then tap on the “+” button which is to its left.

-You have successfully added it to CC.
-From now onwards, simply swipe up from the bottom of the screen, touch and hold on the Accessibility Shortcut button and then select the feature you want to use.
+You have successfully added it to Control Center.
+From now onwards, you can swipe down from the top right corner on your iPhone X series and the iPad running iOS 12 → touch and hold the Accessibility Shortcut button and then select the feature you want to use.

-I have been a great fan of Accessibility as it's such a user-friendly feature.
-What’s your take on it?
-It would be great to have your feedback in the comments below.
+I have been a great fan of Accessibility as it’s a highly user-friendly feature.
+Though it’s primed for the differently-abled people, anyone can take advantage of the functionalities to boost the experience.

 You might want to glance through these posts as well: